commaai/comma10k/README.md

 ## The Idea

 We want to add a data labeller in this repo, such that people can fix the committed labels and submit a pull request for the new ones.

-Fun hackathon projects abound!
+Photoshop on the mask files is also a good choice.